-If your business involves purchasing fish for resale, you must report all payments made in cash over $600 in a year to a person or entity engaged in catching fish.
-The IRS requires you to keep records for the dates and amounts of each cash payment, but you only need to report the total payments for the year.
+You must report all payments made in cash over $600 in a year to a person or entity engaged in catching fish if your business involves purchasing fish for resale.
+The IRS requires that you keep records for the dates and amounts of each cash payment, but you need only report the total payments for the year.

-The IRS defines “cash” as U.S. and foreign coin and currency, a cashier's check, money order, bank draft and traveler's checks.
-Checks written on your personal or business checking account are not considered as cash payments.
+The IRS defines “cash” as U.S. and foreign coin and currency, a cashier's check, money order, bank draft or traveler's checks.
+Checks written on your personal or business checking account are not considered to be cash payments.

 Other Items That Should be Reported on 1099-NEC

-These are examples of a few items that should also get reported on a 1099-NEC:
+These are examples of a few items that should also be reported on a 1099-NEC:

-- Payments for parts and materials – If you paid for any parts and materials that the independent contractor needed to perform their services, these payments should be included in Box 1 along with the payment for services provided.
+- Payments for parts and materials: Payments should be included in Box 1 along with the payment for services provided if you paid for any parts and materials that the independent contractor needed to perform their services.

 You must have a Form W-9 from each independent contractor and verify that the taxpayer ID is correct before you can complete a Form 1099-NEC.